NicholasThrom/typesafe-json/README.md

 # typesafe-json

-An easy way to handle JSON in a type safe way.
+An easy, typesafe way to handle JSON.

 Accessing JSON in TypeScript (or safely in JavaScript) is a nuisance.
 You need to check for undefined every step of the way